-Montana Legislature votes to ban TikTok in the state
+Montana legislature votes to ban TikTok in the state

 Meanwhile, the U.S. government has banned TikTok on government devices, and legislation currently in Congress would give the Commerce Department broad authority to regulate not just TikTok, but any foreign information or communication software that threatens U.S. consumers or national security.

-If the Montana bill is signed into law, the state ban will go into effect on Jan.
-1, 2024.
+If the Montana bill is signed into law, the state ban will go into effect January 1, 2024.